(syllabus and calendar)

 Arrays

-An array is a collection of items of the same type.
+An array is a collection of objects of the same type.

 // construct an array of type char